Infinity (comic book): Part 3 – "Kingdoms Fall"

 Most of the alien empires have decided to surrender to the Builders.
 Captain America managed to make himself heard by the Galactic Council and planned a retaliation against the Builders which resulted in the successful liberation of the Avengers who were being held captive and the destruction of numerous forces of the Builders, partially turning the tide of the battle.
 After the Inhumans deny a tribute to Corvus Glaive, Thanos appears on Attilan to meet with Black Bolt.
 Black Bolt attacks Thanos with his hypersonic voice.

 Avengers – "The Offer"

 Black Dwarf is given another chance to prove himself by Thanos.
 Black Dwarf is sent to keep the Peak from being reclaimed by the Avengers.

 Part 4 – "Thane"

 Captain America realizes they are still outnumbered and outgunned and decides to perform a false surrender.
 Thor surrenders to the Builder in control of Hala and kills him, freeing the planet and gaining powerful lost allies.
 Thanos eventually survives Black Bolt's attack and continues the fight.
-As Thanos fights against Black Bolt, he detonates a Terrigen Bomb, which decimates Attilan and causes everyone on Earth bearing latent Inhuman genes to undergo Terrigenesis, resulting in the emergence of thousands of Inhumans.
+As Thanos fights against Black Bolt, he detonates a Terrigen Bomb, which decimates Attilan and causes those exposed to it to undergo Terrigenesis, resulting in the emergence of thousands of Inhumans.
 Thane's power is unleashed, killing everyone else in the hidden city.
 Thanos fights Black Bolt, demanding to be told the location of his son.
-Black Bolt refuses to reveal the location, resulting in Thanos getting angry and knocking out Black Bolt.
+Black Bolt refuses to reveal the location, resulting in Thanos knocking out Black Bolt.